 A PDF of the thesis reference list is here.

-I’ve researched further since then but the process of putting pen to paper on this topic was interrupted while I researched and experienced more about health, healing, personal-growth, the soul’s needs, meditation and spirituality, and spent a number of years writing various drafts of a book on astrology and the moon, which also got interrupted!
-Perhaps now with Jupiter back in Sagittarius I might get back to writing about astrology and science, and complete writing about astrology and the moon, or find another way to write about the self and the soul.
+I’ve researched further since then but the process of putting pen to paper on this topic was interrupted while I researched and experienced more about health, healing, personal-growth, the soul’s needs, meditation and spirituality, which also got interrupted.
+Now with Jupiter back in Sagittarius, perhaps I’ll get back to researching and writing about themes of fate, life’s cycles, timing, self and the soul.

 October 2018 & 2019